UW-CTRL/lmc-book/lectures/kalman-filter.md

 $$ \hat{x}_t = \hat{x}_t^p + K_t (y_t - C\hat{x}_t^p), \qquad \hat{x}_t \sim \mathcal{N}(\mu_t, P_t)$$

-where $K_t$ is the **Kalman gain** which is a gain matrix which tradeoff our "trust" in the dynamics model and the measurement model.
-Intuitively, $K_t$ should consider the relative sizes of $Q$ and $R$, the uncertainty i the dynamics and measurement model.
+where $K_t$ is the **Kalman gain** which is a gain matrix which trade-off our "trust" in the dynamics model and the measurement model.
+Intuitively, $K_t$ should consider the relative sizes of $Q$ and $R$, the uncertainty in the dynamics and measurement model.
 If there is more uncertainty in the dynamics then we should trust our measurement model more, and vice versa.

 Notice that the mean $\mu_t$ and $P_t$ are updated since the superscript $p$ is dropped.